-Modern clothing is commonly made of plastic; nylon, polyester, Lycra and acrylic are some of the names of products best avoided for the sake of your health.
+Modern clothing is commonly made of plastic; nylon, polyester, Lycra, and acrylic are some of the names of the industrial plastics best avoided for the sake of your health.
 Even cotton is fabric not favored by purists because of the pesticides commonly used in growing it.
 Consider then the multiple benefits of clothing made from organic, eco-friendly bamboo.

 Bamboo As An Alternative to Plastic

 Bamboo is a fast-growing plant, a grass that can develop up to 1 meter daily, needs little water, no pesticides, and can produce a good deal more per acre than cotton.
 Indeed, bamboo is often considered a pest and invasive species of plant, so finding ways to consume it usefully can really be of great benefit.

 Bamboo fabric feels soft and silky.
 Many people newly introduced to it liken its feel to that of cashmere.
 The softness is due to the pectin content, which makes bamboo clothing especially suitable for the delicate skin of young children and babies.
 Bamboo diapers are beneficial because the fabric is hypoallergenic, antibacterial, and absorbent.